 - The green saw tooth line joins individual annual measurements of the Ph of seawater in Hawaii.

 This graph comes from “Skeptical Science”:

 Ocean Acidification: Global Warming’s Evil Twin

-The increased acidification has serious consequences.
+The dangers of increased acidification

 “If we continue to add carbon dioxide at current rates … by the end of this century … [we may have] an ocean more acidic than any seen for the past 20 million years … A more acidic ocean won’t destroy all marine life in the sea, but the rise in seawater acidity of 30 percent that we have already seen is already affecting some ocean organisms like corals and zooplankton.
 Smithsonian Institute & US National Museum of Natural History

-The acidity is increasing because, as levels of CO2 in our atmosphere increase, our oceans are absorbing more CO2 and this is increasing the amount of carbonic acid in the oceans.
+Ocean acidity is increasing because, as levels of CO2 in our atmosphere increase, our oceans are absorbing more CO2 and this is increasing the amount of carbonic acid in the oceans.

 It is not sustainable for ocean acidity to keep on increasing like this.